ianmagenta/AA-Group-Project/README.md

 ![](documentation/images/index.png)

 ### Story page
-The story page supports all the features that Markdown provide, such as headers and other formatting, as well as linking to images.
+The story page supports all the features that Markdown provides, such as headers and other formatting, as well as displaying images.

 ![](documentation/images/storyview1.png)